DFEAGILEDEVOPS/cloud-platform-docs/docs/appendix1.rst

     -- Mark O'Neill

+Be open and agnostic to be able to deal with change.
 A platform intended to support agile delivery needs to be flexible and adaptable.
 This seems counter to the principle that a platform should support standardization and automation.
 This can be reconciled by being open to extention but closed to modification.
 This means that the platform should be opinionated in the matters that achieve the vision of being safe and agile.
 Yet the platform should be flexible to extention in layers that don't affect safety.
 How code, data and people gets into an environment primarily affects safety.
 The platform will therefore be opinionated at its boundaries but flexible within the layers that a team can safely control.

 Treat Infrastructure as Code
 ----------------------------